 Local storage within the fiber.
 The storage can contain any number of named values, subject to memory limitations.
-Naming may be done with fiber\object.storage.name or fiber\object.storage['name']. or with a number fiber\object.storage[number].
+Naming may be done with fiber_object.storage.name or fiber_object.storage['name']. or with a number fiber_object.storage[number].
 Values may be either numbers or strings.
-The storage is garbage-collected when fiber\object:cancel() happens.
+The Lua garbage collector will mark or free the local storage when fiber_object:cancel() happens.